Joseph Carruthers: Premier

 He persuaded William Sandford to agree to William Sandford Limited contracting to supply all of the New South Wales Government's needs for iron and steel, for a seven-year period, in 1905.
 Most of this steel would be in the form of heavy steel rails for railways.
 A condition of that contract was that local iron ore, coal and limestone were to be used to produce iron, necessitating the erection of a blast furnace and the opening of an iron ore mine.
 Curruthers officially opened the blast furnace at Lithgow, in May 1907, an event that began the modern iron and steel industry in Australia.

 In 1905–06, a royal commission inquired into land scandals and investigated accusations made against Carruthers and the behaviour of his law firm.
 He testified before it eight times.
 The commissioner found that nothing in the evidence implicated Carruthers, but he gave up his law practice for a few years.
 These accusations were raised again in the 1907 election.
 To distract attention, even suggestion secession, he launched an attack on the Federal Government's recent increase in tariffs, particularly on wire-netting.
-He fought a strenuous election campaign, that while successful overtaxed his strength, and he was forced to retire temporarily from politics in September following the election.
-In October 1908, he entered the Legislative Council.

-Though he did not hold office again for many years and controversially suggested during World War I that New South Welshmen "ought to go down on (our) knees and pray (to) God to give us another Cromwell, who will send our Parliaments and our Politicians to the roundabout", he was a power behind the scenes in the politics of his day.
-Much interested in primary production, he had model farms of his own in the south west of New South Wales, and he was chairman of a select committee on agriculture in 1920–1.
-In April 1922 he joined the coalition ministry under Sir G. W. Fuller as vice-president of the executive council and leader of the upper House, and remained in office until June 1925.
+He did not hold office again for many years and controversially suggested during World War I that New South Welshmen "ought to go down on (our) knees and pray (to) God to give us another Cromwell, who will send our Parliaments and our Politicians to the roundabout".
 As part of that role, he steered the Sydney Harbour Bridge Bill through what was at times quite a hostile Legislative Council.
 He died on 10 December 1932.
 A state funeral was attended by many notable Sydney citizens at All Saints Church, Woollahra on 12 December 1932, and later at his burial at South Head Cemetery.
-He was twice married and was survived by Lady Carruthers, three sons and four daughters.